daviddassau/MixedMediaInventoryTracker/README.md

 - A PC, or a Mac with a PC virtual machine.
 - Visual Studio
 - SQL Server Management Studio
 - The DB table script.
-You can find this in the folder `SQL Scripts > asdf`.
+You can find this in the folder `SQL Scripts > DatabaseScript.sql`.
 ### Install Dependencies
 There shouldn't be any necessary dependencies or packages to install.
 If you run the solution and get unexpected errors, please feel free to contact me at davidtdassau@gmail.com.